 Self-governing institutions develop in the ordinary way from the smaller to the larger, and the capacity for self-government grows likewise from the management of the smaller bodies to that of the larger.
-Government are ready to grant an extension of self-government only when it has succeeded on a smaller scale.
+Government when it has succeeded on a smaller scale.
 The system of self-government has therefore gone on developing with the increasing fitness of the people.
 Further and extensive development has been promised.
 It may be expected to come in due course.
 It has only to be remembered that local self-government, however it may develop, must always retain its local character.
 Imperial self-government, as already observed, means national independence.